-You will need an active library account to check out library materials, access databases from off campus, and make Interlibrary Loan requests.
-Please contact your campus library to request an account.
-Faculty & staff have extended loan privileges for book loans: a book will be due at the end of the semester in which it is borrowed.
+Your StarID serves as your library account.
+Faculty and staff have extended loan privileges for book loans: a book will be due at the end of the semester in which it is borrowed.
 The loan period for media is one week.

 Although students may seem quite fluent with their digital devices, knowing how to navigate library resources to find appropriate sources for an assignment may be completely foreign!
 A library instruction session introduces your students to using the library catalog and our databases.
 After a session, we often hear comments like, “Wow, I wish I would have learned this earlier”.
 When your class has a library instruction session, you know everyone has a baseline of knowledge for finding good, credible resources for your assignments.

 The faculty librarian welcomes invitations to present information about library resources to your class.
 Library instruction sessions are most effective when tied to an assignment, when your students are ready to embark on their information seeking quest.
 The librarian will structure the session around your assignment.
 Sessions are usually designed for a regular 50-minute class session.

 To request an instruction session for your class, contact the librarian.
 Requests should be made at least two weeks in advance.
 It is expected that the faculty instructor will be with the class and present at the session.
 Sessions are scheduled on a first come – first served basis, so the earlier you submit your request, the better!

 At your request, we can put items on reserve at the library desk.
 These may be items from the library collection or items from your personal or departmental library.
 The loan period for reserve items is 2 hour (in library use only) or overnight (due the following day at noon).
 Please fill out the Library Reserve Request Form and bring it with your items to the library.

 The librarian can help staff and students with in-depth reference and research assistance.
 Please schedule your 30 minute appointment by contacting the librarian.
 Drop-in visits accommodated when possible.